 If you have changed state recently, bring your former driver’s license to prove that you’ve been driving for over 3 years.

-Get a driver history record from your car insurance company so you are not considered a new driver in France.
+Get a driver history record from your car insurance company so you are not considered a new driver in France and you get a lower rate for your car insurance in France.

-French healthcare system is very different from the U.S. system.
-Read French healthcare system to know what’s coming: scheduling a doctor’s visit, getting re-imbursed for medical costs, what’s covered, what’s not…and much more!
+The French healthcare system is very different from the U.S. healthcare system.
+Read French medical insurance to know what’s coming: scheduling a doctor’s visit, getting reimbursed for medical costs, what’s covered, what’s not…and much more!

 You can also read Going to the doctor in France to be ready when it’s time to see a doctor.